misken/pcda/_build/html/_sources/r_intro.rst.txt

 As of 2022-09-11, all of the screencasts and files have been updated for R 4.x.
 See the note below related to the part on reading CSV files into R for more details.

+As of 2024-11-03, I have started replacing R Markdown documents with Quarto documents and updating the screencasts to reflect this change.
+Quarto is the future and it's time to move to it.

 * Overview of R
     - see pdf slides
     - `SCREENCAST: Overview of R <https://youtu.be/Oqt1O2W_jqY>`_ (17:11)